top of page

 DURATION

-Initially it was planned for 7 months (from 14 August 2020 to 8 March 2021), we came to the conclusion that we would need more time.
+Initially, it was planned for 7 months (from 14 August 2020 to 8 March 2021), but we concluded that we would need more time.
 That way, we decided not to set time, the relationship established with the girls will last as long as it lasts, the mentors are comfortable with the idea of continuing without stipulating time and we were already preparing the entry of more girls and more mentors.

 2nd STAGE OF THE ONDJILA PROGRAM?